metarex-media/mrx-tool/HELP.md

 }
 ```

+When this extracted by the command
+line from an MRX it is saved as `config.json` in the parent folder.
+It is also searched for by the encoder.

 ### Configuration

+The configuration contains all the information about how
+the file and its metadata was made.

 The configuration contains the MRX file version, the default channel properties
 and the stream properties of the individual channels.
 The default stream